thiago-a-souza/MongoDB/04-CRUD.md

   - ***$slice*** limits the resulting array with the initial/final items using a positive/negative argument and requires the *$each* modifier
   - ***$sort*** sorts the array and requires the *$each* modifier.
 When used with *$slice*, the data is sorted and then sliced, regardless of the order of the modifiers.
   - ***$position*** location where the data should be appended and requires the *$each* modifier
-- **Positional $ operator** identifies an element in the array without specifying the index; the array field name must appear in the query
+- **Positional $ operator** identifies an element in the array without specifying the index; the array field name must appear in the query.
+If there are multiple matches, only the first occurrence will be updated

 ```
 > db.example.drop()